NavjotDS/Moderator/README.md

 WebApp Link: [Automated Content Moderation Web App](https://moderator-415722.ue.r.appspot.com/) (It might take around 30-40 seconds to load)

 ## Introduction
-This project aims to develop an automated content moderation system capable of classifying textual content as appropriate or inappropriate for public display.
-The system leverages machine learning models and natural language processing techniques to analyze textual data and provide classification results in real-time.
+This project implements an automated content moderation system that classifies textual content as appropriate or inappropriate for public display.
+Leveraging machine learning models and natural language processing techniques, the system analyzes textual data in real-time to provide classification results.
+Additionally, the project extends its functionality to extract text from images and memes, enabling classification based on the extracted textual content.

 ## Files Included
 1. `Data_Preprocessing.ipynb`: Jupyter notebook for loading and preprocessing the dataset (`hate_offensive_data.csv`) to create a new CSV file (`preprocessed_data.csv`).